zeromq/ingescape/doc/content/blog/your_first_agent.md

 ### Compile on macOS (two methods)
 The first compilation method is the same as the one for Linux, exactly with the same assumptions for header and library location.

 The other method is the use of Apple Xcode with a dedicated project.
-To save your time, such a project, including the code above, is available [here](/code/firstAgent.zip).
+To save your time, such a project, including the code, is available [here](/code/firstAgent.zip).

 ### Compile on Microsoft Windows
 *TODO*